kasper/phoenix/README.md

 1. Git
 2. Xcode 10 or higher
 3. Xcode command line tools
+4. Uglify-js

 First clone the repository from a terminal:

     git clone https://github.com/kasper/phoenix.git
     cd phoenix

+If you don't have uglify-js, install it with npm.

+    npm install uglify-js -g

 To develop Phoenix, open `Phoenix.xcworkspace` in Xcode.
 Install Xcode from the App Store, if you do not already have it installed.
 You will also need Xcode command line tools — you will be prompted for this.
 Everything else should work as is — you can develop, debug, test, build and run Phoenix straight from Xcode.